-EU plans first €90bn loan tranche for Ukraine in late spring or early summer
+EU plans to disburse first tranche of €90bn loan for Ukraine in late spring or early summer

 The European Union plans to provide Ukraine with the first tranche of a €90 billion loan in late May or early June 2026.

-Source: a European Pravda correspondent in Brussels; Valdis Dombrovskis, European Commissioner for Economy and Productivity, Implementation and Simplification, speaking to journalists on 21 April
+Source: European Pravda's Brussels correspondent; Valdis Dombrovskis, European Commissioner for Economy and Productivity, Implementation and Simplification, speaking to journalists on 21 April

-Details: The EU expects to disburse the first funds from the €90 billion loan at the end of May or, at the latest, in early June 2026.
+Details: The EU expects to disburse the first funds from the €90 billion loan at the end of May or early June 2026 at the latest.

-Dombrovskis said there are currently no delays in the technical preparation of the loan and no factors likely to cause any, adding that the first disbursement could be planned for late May to early June.
+Dombrovskis said there are currently no delays in the technical preparations for the loan and there are unlikely to be any, and the first disbursement can be planned for late May to early June.

-He also noted that negotiations are ongoing on the text of a Memorandum of Understanding with Ukraine and that a list of reforms Kyiv must implement to receive the funds is being prepared.
+He also noted that negotiations are ongoing on the text of a Memorandum of Understanding with Ukraine and that a list of the reforms Kyiv must implement to receive the funds is being drawn up.

 According to the commissioner, Ukraine has sufficient financial resources to wait until the EU funding arrives in June.

-He said the good news is that the EU and Kyiv's other international partners have managed to mobilise funding for Ukraine, adding that its authorities have confirmed they could wait until the EU financing arrives.
+He said the good news is that the EU and other international partners have managed to mobilise funding for Ukraine, adding that the Ukrainian authorities have confirmed that they can wait until the EU funding arrives.

 Background:

-- Kaja Kallas, EU High Representative for Foreign Affairs and Security Policy, has said ahead of a meeting of the EU Foreign Affairs Council that she expects positive decisions on a €90 billion EU loan for Ukraine on Wednesday 22 April.
+- Kaja Kallas, EU High Representative for Foreign Affairs and Security Policy, said ahead of a meeting of the EU Foreign Affairs Council that she is expecting "positive decisions" on the €90 billion EU loan for Ukraine on Wednesday 22 April.

 - EU ambassadors are set to try to give final approval to the €90 billion package at a meeting of the Committee of Permanent Representatives on 22 April.

-- As reported by European Pravda on 19 April, Hungary's Prime Minister Viktor Orbán said Ukraine was willing to resume oil supplies via the Druzhba pipeline on Monday 20 April, provided that Budapest unblocked the €90 billion EU loan.
+- On 19 April, Hungary's Prime Minister Viktor Orbán said that Ukraine is willing to resume oil supplies via the Druzhba pipeline on Monday 20 April provided that Budapest unblocks the €90 billion EU loan.

 Support Ukrainska Pravda on Patreon!